openfaas/openfaas.github.io/_posts/2025-05-29-build-a-function-editor.md

 Our demo is a single page app that focuses on editing only one function, however yours could list all available functions and customers could click on the one they want to edit, before seeing a similar page to this.

-Let’s take a look at each page and discuss how it works and how you could implement something similar.
+Let's take a look at each page and discuss how it works and how you could implement something similar.

 > Disclaimer: The demo application is suitable for development and testing only.
 You will need to add some form of suitable authentication if you intend to expose it on the Internet.
 We recommend running it on localhost, or exposing it via a tool that [can add authentication like Inlets](https://docs.inlets.dev/tutorial/http-authentication/).